-Six months ago I was focused on single family investment properties, then I moved on to multi-family and now I have settled on mobile home parks!
+Six months ago I was focused on single-family investment properties, then I moved on to multi-family and now I have settled on mobile home parks!
 If you find the right deal and manage mobile home parks correctly, there are opportunities for major cash flow and less hassle of managing renters in single and multi-family homes.

 Last summer Kate quit her corporate job and jumped head first into real estate investing with the goal of financial freedom and flexibility with her family (great minds think alike).
 A few months ago Kate called me about the latest Bigger Pockets podcast focused on buying mobile home parks and told me I HAD to listen in.
 We were both so inspired by this strategy and have been planning our world domination ever since!

-“So what do you want to do with these parks?”
+“What do you want to do with these parks?”

 Our vision is to create homes, not houses.
 We want to change the perception of “trailer parks” and build exceptional communities for our tenants to exceed their life goals.
 Also, the real estate market is dominated by men.
-I love men, I’m married to one, however I think the lack of female presence in this space gives us a unique perspective.
-We are two moms who want to create safe, beautiful spaces for families and hard working individuals.
+I love men, I’m married to one, however, I think the lack of female presence in this space gives us a unique perspective.
+We are two moms who want to create safe, beautiful spaces for families and hard-working individuals.